top of page

 You are not required to share personal experiences.
 You can choose to share insights, experiences, or questions, or simply listen to others.
 The most important thing is that you feel safe and comfortable.

 Yes.
-Questions are welcome during the sessions.
+Questions are welcome during the live sessions.
 Dr Kana Grace, who loves responding to questions, encourages participants to ask freely.

 I’m anxious about the reflection discussion in Week 7.
 What should I do?